ThreatHuntingProject/ThreatHunting/hunts/lateral-movement-renamed-tools.md

 **Analysis Techniques**:

-Idnetify common windows executable names or names that are 1-2 characters in length
+Idnetify common windows executable names or names that are 1-2 characters in length.
+Also pay attention to files that reside in the ADMIN$ or IPC$ shares.

 **Description**